-Other information relevant to admission arrangements
+Section 3: Other information relevant to admission arrangements

-5 Additional Learning Needs
+Additional Learning Needs (ALN)

-- 5.I For pupils with additional learning needs, admission to school is influenced by parents' preference of school in a way broadly similar to other pupils.
+- 3.1 For pupils with additional learning needs, admission to school is influenced by parents' preference of school in a way broadly similar to other pupils.
 However, individual circumstances relating to pupils and schools may need to be taken into account.
 Ultimately, the placement process is governed by procedures identified in the Special Educational Needs (SEN) Code of Practice.
 This process might give special priority for admission of a pupil to a particular school.
-It might also be a reason for refusing a parent's stated preference. - 5.2 There are numerous Learning Resource Bases attached to Nursery, Primary and Secondary School provision in Newport, which provides small group placements to pupils with Additional Learning Needs (ALN).
-In addition, Newport has two Special Schools, Maes Ebbw School and Ysgol Bryn Derw which meet the needs of learners with complex educational and heath needs.
-Admissions to all of these placements are determined by the Special Educational Needs (SEN) and Learning Resource Base (LRB) Panel's and fall outside of the standard Schools Admissions process. - 5.3 All children requiring a mainstream school place must make an application through the school admissions process, even if the child has a statement of SEN. Where a school is named in a pupil's statement, they will be automatically admitted to the named school.
+It might also be a reason for refusing a parent's stated preference. - 3.2 The Council has numerous Learning Resource Bases attached to Nursery, Primary and Secondary School provision which provide small group placements to pupils with ALN.
+In addition, Newport has two special schools, Maes Ebbw School and Ysgol Bryn Derw which meet the needs of learners with complex educational and health needs.
+Admission to all of these placements are determined by the SEN Team and Learning Resource Base (LRB) Panels and fall outside of the standard Schools Admissions process. - 3.3 All children requiring a mainstream school place must make an application through the school admissions process, even if the child has a statement of SEN. Where a school is named in a pupil's statement, they will be automatically admitted to the named school.
 If no particular school is named it is considered that the needs of the child can be accommodated in any mainstream school and thus no specific priority is afforded and the application will be assessed in accordance with the agreed oversubscription criteria.

-6 Admission appeals
+Admission appeals